UnrulyNatives/attitudes-laravel-upvote-solutions/README.md

-# A complete upvote and downvote solution
+# This is a complete upvote and downvote solution for Laravel >= 5.3 application

-This package delivers several solutions.
+This package delivers several solutions working in the same BD table.
 Pick and use all or the one which meets your needs.

 Current version:
 [![Latest Stable Version](https://poser.pugx.org/unrulynatives/attitudes-laravel-upvote-solutions/v/stable)](https://packagist.org/packages/unrulynatives/attitudes-laravel-upvote-solutions)

+Note: while the package does the job perfectly now, please give me some time to make the code look more professional.
+Contributors welcome!

 ## Features